danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 [Work in progress]

-This library is a wrapper for "face_recognition".
+This library is a wrapper for face recognition alorithm.

 It provides an http API for: